Who Cannot Become Committee Member of Housing Society

 Eligibility Criteria to Become a Committee Member of Housing Society

-Basic Eligibility for Committee Membership
+Basic Eligibility of Committee Member

 • Must be a registered member of the housing society (usually a property owner).